sarabeth-russert/reading-notes/revisions_and_the_cloud.md

 **Revisions and the Cloud**

+*Repository* or repo is a collection of files we've told git to watch.
+There is usually one repo per project, but not always.
+Can live on GitHub or your computer.

 *Version Control Systems* (now referred to as VCS) allow you to record, track, modify, revert a file or set of files.

 *Local VCS* can be used on a database on your hardrive.